Sydney Trains Agency Information Guide

 Information made publicly available

-The following categories of information provide a sample of what is made publicly available on the Sydney Trains website:
+The following categories of information provide a sample of what is made publicly available on the Transport for NSW website:

-- Information about finding the right train ticket and calculating train fares;
+- Information about Opal cards and calculating train fares

 - Information about Sydney Trains’ commitment to the environment and sustainability